 Spousal Support Lawyer: Napa County Firm Can Help

 Considering a spousal support lawyer?
 Napa County-based Wine Country Family Law & Bankruptcy Office offers experienced assistance with alimony, also known as spousal support or maintenance.
 Alimony is often an important component of a divorce.

 Prior to finalizing a divorce, a temporary spousal support order may be established.
 The amount of temporary spousal support is usually determined using a computer calculation.

-Our office’s experienced Napa alimony – spousal support lawyers Jessica Berlat and L. Bailey Penzotti seek to resolve issues by mutual agreement without the need (and cost) of court litigation.
+Our office’s experienced Napa alimony – spousal support lawyers L. Bailey Penzotti and Thomas Shields seek to resolve issues by mutual agreement without the need (and cost) of court litigation.

 Of course, if we are unable to reach an agreement, we stand ready to vigorously protect your valuable legal rights throughout the litigation process.

 If the issues need to be litigated, the Judge has considerable discretion in setting the amount and duration of the order.
 For this reason, it is extremely important to have an experienced Napa County alimony / spousal support lawyer on your side.

 Request a Family Law Attorney: Napa County Discounted Consultation

 During your discounted initial consultation of up to one hour in our Napa family law office (or by phone or video conference), our lawyers are happy to explain the factors the court will consider pertaining to spousal support.

 The court will look at these factors when establishing, denying, or modifying a spousal support order under the California Family Law Code.
 We will also answer common questions about California alimony – spousal support such as: